 Forget all of those stories you’ve heard about learners spending their entire test stuck in traffic.
 It’s highly unlikely that a DVSA examiner will let this happen.
 If it’s something you’re worried about, be sure to brush up on the relevant skills.
 At the end of the day, you have very little control over what’s going to happen on test day.

 The best thing you can do is swerve the urban myths and focus on being the best driver you can be!
+Want to know more about the driving test?
+Read up on our top 10 interesting facts about the driving test.

 For all of the latest driving news and tips, keep checking in with the PassMeFast blog.